Futures & Market Mechanics

 Liquidation Price Explained: Cross Margin vs Isolated Margin for Beginners

-A futures exchange is not just a place to open positions.
-It is also the environment where you manage risk.
-Understanding cross margin, isolated margin, and liquidation behavior helps you evaluate which platform setup feels manageable before you place a trade.
+A futures exchange is also the place where you manage risk.
+Understanding cross margin, isolated margin, and liquidation behavior helps you judge which platform setup feels manageable before you place a trade.

 Margin mode changes how risk spreads through the account